benenaes/CarND-Traffic_Sign_Classifier/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 The four well-predicted test images had high probabilities each time.
 The top five probabilities of the problematic fourth image (children crossing) show that the network is a bit more uncertain about its prediction, although still quite certain about its wrong guess.
-The correct label is only the third most probable option for the "children crossing" test image.
+The correct label is only the second most probable option for the "children crossing" test image.

 | Top probability |          Prediction          |
 | :-------------: | :--------------------------: |